The Lender's Guide to HOA Documents and Condo Approvals

 - •No single entity can own more than 20% of units (10% for projects with fewer than 20 units)

-- •Commercial space cannot exceed 35% of total project square footage (25% for two-to-four unit projects)
+- •Commercial space can't exceed 35% of total project square footage (25% for two-to-four unit projects)

 - •No pending litigation that would affect the safety, structural soundness, or habitability of the project